PyAtmos/GoogleCloudWorker/Readme.md

         'mysql+pymysql://{user}:{password}@127.0.0.1:3306/{database}').format(
             user=CLOUDSQL_USER, password=CLOUDSQL_PASSWORD,
             database=CLOUDSQL_DATABASE)

+I got this error after trying to connect to the Cloud SQL database...
+*"2018/07/24 21:18:24 the default Compute Engine service account is not configured with sufficient permissions to access the Cloud SQL API from this VM.
+Please create a new VM with Cloud SQL access (scope) enabled under "Identity and API access".
+Alternatively, create a new "service account key" and specify it using the -credential_file parameter"*

 So I still need to figure out the best way to connect the sqlalchemy stuff to the GCE SQL database that is linked above.